-Almond Oil (Prunus Amygdalus) an odourless oil suitable for most skin types.
+Almond Oil (Prunus Amygdalus Dulcis) an odourless oil suitable for most skin types.
 Contains vitamins A, D and E. Helps soften the skin.
-Used in our Foot Food and Hand Creams, as well as our Facial Oils
+Used in our hand and foot creams, as well as our facial oil.

 Avocado (Persea Gratissima) Good for dry or dehydrated skin.
 It contains vitamins A, D and E, proteins, lecithin and fatty acids.
 We add avocado to our night cream and facial oil.

 Barley (Hordium Vulgare) is a wonderful ingredient for soaps as it exfoliates.
 This increases circulation and removes dead skin, for an all over glow.
-We currently have two soap scrubs, lemon and barley and lavender and barley.
+We add our Northumbrian barley to our lemon and barley soap.

 Borage Oil (Borago Officinalis) Borage oil is a wildflower commonly called the “starflower” due to its star shaped bright blue flowers.
 Research has shown that borage oil has a significant effect on improving the health and appearance of skin tissue, and can also provide relief to people who suffer from chronic skin disorders such as enzema and atopic dermatitis.
 We use Borage Oil in our Night Cream.